Hixie/isd/servers/src/dynasties-server/README.md

 Fields:

- * a star ID (see "Canonical systems" file format in login server docs)
+ * a star ID (see "Canonical systems" file format in login server docs).

 Server returns the following fields: